Poetry 0.12.0 is out

 poetry --version

-If you see something like Poetry 0.12.0
+If you see something like Poetry 0.12.0 then you are ready to use Poetry.

 If you decide Poetry isn’t your thing, you can completely remove it from your system

-by running the installer again with the --uninstall
+by running the installer again with the --uninstall option.

 You can still install Poetry by alternative ways if you want, see the documentation for more information.